-- I. Children looked after by a local authority and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted - II.
-Students with a medical need as outlined above. - III.
-Students with a sibling attending the Academy at the point of admission. - IV.
-Other students.
+- I. Students who are Looked After Children or previously Looked After Children. - II.
+Students who have been in state care outside of England before being adopted. - III.
+Students with a medical need as outlined above. - IV.
+Students with a sibling attending the Academy at the point of admission. - V. Other students.